-Josiah Hincks Family Law Team is committed to providing a professional and efficient service in respect of divorce, separation, children issues or finances.
+Josiah Hincks Family Law Team and Family Solicitors in Leicester are committed to providing a professional and efficient service in respect of divorce, separation, children issues or finances.
 Our experienced team of solicitors have the knowledge and expertise to deal with family law matters that can arise.
 We listen to your needs, ensuring you are supported through your case by a solicitor with the right experience and approach to suit you, and we shall always act in your best interests.

 Our Family Law Team

 Our Family team is made up of extremely experienced solicitors, all of whom are members of Resolution including Accredited Specialists.
 There is very little between them that they have not encountered and resolved for their clients.

 At Josiah Hincks we have a specialist family law team headed by Jonathan Foster who works closely with Radmila Balac & Dawn Salter.
 All are members of Resolution and Radmila is an Accredited Specialist.
 Dawn and Jonathan are collaborative lawyers whilst Jonathan was President of Leicestershire Law Society (2017 – 2018)

 Our Team can help you with the following: